Top tips for Carboot sales:

 - Plan ahead.
 When packing your car consider the way you pack carefully so that when you unload, items come out in the correct order.
 There may be reasons why you may not be able to pack in this way but here are my top tips and the reasons why.

 - Always pack your table last or better still secure it to a properly fitted roof rack.
 This way when you arrive you can put your table up first.
 It is also a good idea to have a ground sheet to display items on like clothing and toys.

 - Anything of value pack first so it is the last thing to be unpacked from your car.
 This reduces the risk of it being taken when your back is turned unloading your less valuable items.

 - When you are directed into the sales area and parked up, lock your car go and get a cup of tea or something to eat, this could be the last chance you get for a while.
-Return to your pitch and set up, there is plenty of time as the sale goes on well in to the afternoon and you are far more likely to get more money when the cheeky bargain hunters have passed by to the later arrivals.
+Return to your pitch and set up, there is plenty of time as the sale goes on well in to the morning and you are far more likely to get more money when the cheeky bargain hunters have passed by to the later arrivals.
 If you are a late arrival this is still a good idea.

 - If possible bring a friend.
 This way you will have an extra pair of eyes when things are really busy and also have someone to watch things when you need to ‘pop off for a minute’.

 - Wear suitable clothing – a hat/sunglasses/bikini top & take suntan cream. take a folding chair to sit on if sales are slow or you need to enjoy your well-earned cuppa.